yursha/howtos/cs-concurrency.md

-Erlang is designed for concurrency.
+Erlang, Haskell, Go, Rust are designed for concurrency.

 # Multithreading